vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 - **VL.Stride**, vvvv's 3d rendering library has the following new features
   - We've updated to [Stride 4.2](https://www.stride3d.net/blog/announcing-stride-4-2-in-dotnet-8/)
   - Shaders can now be organized in subfolders, their name must still be globally unique though
   - The PostFX pipeline is now completely flexible in that you're no longer limited to using the pre-existing PostFX but you can completely patch the whole pipeline with your own shaders!
-See "HowTo Create Custom PostFX" and "HowTo Use pre-defined effect in Custom PostFX"
+See "HowTo Create Custom PostFX" and "HowTo Use pre-defined effect in Custom PostFX" in the Help Browser
   - TextureFX have moved to a separate pack VL.Stride.TextureFX
   - TextureFX RGBA inputs are now of type ComputeColor
   - And then [some more](https://thegraybook.vvvv.org/changelog/6.x.html#vlstride)